 In addition to the points mentioned above, dual enrollment helps condition high school students for college-level challenges.
 Even if the classes taken don’t qualify for credits at your child’s target college or university, they make a strong selling point on an application – just as much or more than Advanced Placement (AP) classes.
 Many colleges love to see students who seek out opportunities and perform well in courses above the standard level.
 Taking challenging classes outside of high school may also help your child settle on their chosen major once they enter college.

 Another advantage of dual enrollment is the cost.
-While usually not free to students enrolled in online homeschooling, the cost of taking college courses during high school is much lower than taking them during college.
+While usually not free to students enrolled in online high school, the cost of taking college courses during high school is much lower than taking them during college.
 If your child begins taking advantage of dual enrollment during their junior year in high school, the savings can add up significantly.

 However, at some colleges, students entering with 30 or more college credits may not be eligible to receive scholarships or financial aid due to their status as a “transfer student” rather than an “incoming freshman.”
 It’s best to review these policies and plan your child’s dual enrollment strategy around them.